koshimazaki/Re-Conet_c/SAMPLES/Nebulae/nebulae.md

 Nebulae should load the pack once you select the patch from the pen drive.
 **Samples used in the patch are Piano1.wav, Piano2.wav, Atmos.wav, Kick.wav, Stabs.wav, SnareCrickets.wav**

 These are mono and are used as 2 separate channels.
 If you like to change them you need to modify the patch or modify names of your samples to the ones above.
-In pd these are in file selector1  1 and 2) just so it gets the path and files right.
+In pd these are in file selector1 and 2, this is so patch gets the path and files right.
 This instrument reads specific 6 files.
 Sometimes it might not load the file fine then keep pressing **file** it eventually should work fine.